meitiv-et/paths/README.md

 3. `TransformMovesMatrix`: code to transform the MOVES matrix emissions rates from being binned by operation mode to being binned by speed using the MOVES default operation mode distribution.
+4. `AERMET`: a pipeline for preparing meteorological inputs required for running AERMOD.